Loudoun Academy of Science: History and structure

 The Academy of Science program was established in 2005 as a magnet program for Loudoun County high school students.
+The program has an acceptance rate of 7.2% in 2020, which is the most up-to-date statistic data published by LCPS.
 The coursework focuses on science and math with a Dual Enrollment and numerous Advanced Placement Courses.
 In the final two years, students take an independent research class.

 Admissions

 Applications to join the Academy of Science begin in student's final year of middle school.
 Applicants are judged based on test scores, a writing section, and grades.

 AOS and AET came under scrutiny in 2019 by the NAACP for alleged discrimination against black students during the admission process.
+This is despite as of 2024 using a strictly blind admissions process where the personal details of students remain unattached to the student's application until it has been accepted, waitlisted, or denied.

 Extracurricular activities and athletics

-Loudoun County high schools have alternating block schedule that allows Academies students to attend both their home high school as well as the academies.
-ACL has extracurricular available to students during their lunch period, but no athletic teams exist at the Academies.
-Students attending the Academies are able to join extracurricular and sports at their home high schools.
+Loudoun County high schools have alternating day schedules that allows Academies students to attend both their home high school as well as the academies on alternating days.
+ACL has extracurricular clubs available to students during their lunch period, but no athletic sports teams exist at the Academies although non-athletic sports teams although there are non-athletic sports teams.
+Students attending the Academies are able to join extracurriculars and athletic sports teams at their home high schools.

-Research

-In the final two years attending AOS, students take a research course.
-The students work either independently or with another student to investigate a topic chosen by them and approved by their mentors.
-The Academies have a large amount of scientific instrumentation that would not be available at most high schools.
-Students are given the opportunity to collaborate with students of the Hwa Chong Institution in Singapore and Daegu Science High School in South Korea.